At Christmas time, the living room really is the heart of the whole festive experience.

 One thing that invariably happens at Christmas time, but almost never at any other time of the year, is running out of chairs.
 Often some form of emergency seating is required, like a garden chair which has lain rusting in the shed for the past few months.

 When it comes to comfy seating, the hierarchy goes, grandparents, adults, kids.
-So why not invest in a pair of stools, like these from our Eli range (below)?
+So why not invest in a pair of stools, like the ones pictured below?
 They'll provide handy storage throughout the year for your bathroom, bedroom or any other space, but will come in very handy when you need to put bums on seats.

 Cheer things up with a lick of paint